 Tutors are practicing professionals and student numbers on each course are limited so that you benefit from individual tuition and one-to-one time.
 Open exchange of ideas and group sessions encourage sharing of ideas with other students and new creative possibilities.
 Some courses, for example Summer Schools and themed courses, include swap over sessions and talks by other tutors.

-You can pick up a variety of supplies at our on-site Craft Shop, which is open 8.30am - 2pm, 7 days a week.
+During your course you can pick up a variety of supplies at our on-site Craft Shop, which is open 8.30am - 2pm, 7 days a week.
 It is stocked with fine art supplies and craft materials as well as a variety of art and craft books and greetings cards, all from West Dean College tutors.
 Art materials include oil and watercolour paints, specialist brushes and papers and craft materials range from pottery tools to sewing needles and threads.
 You can find both major and local brands including handmade papers and sketchbooks by Khardi, made at a local paper mill in Chilgrove just minutes from the College.
 You can also browse bespoke West Dean College notebooks and a range of aprons, stationery and ceramics by designer Sue Timney.

 The dedicated Art and Conservation Library gives you access to over 10,000 books, journals and DVDs.
 There is a local interest section and a general reference area.
 The online catalogue is available throughout the workshops, computer suite and the library itself.